iggredible/argh.vim/README.md

 Where `a` is the name of your argument list context.
 A context is like a category that can help you to organize the files you are working with.
 Let's say that you need to work with two set of files: UI and Backend files to accomplish whatever task you are working on.
 How can Argh.vim help?

-First, you can collect all the UI files into the args list with `:args ui.jsx ui.html ui.test.js`.
+First, you can collect all the UI files into the arglist with `:args ui.jsx ui.html ui.test.js`.
 Your `:args` should now contain these 3 files.
 To add a UI context, run:

 ```
 :Argh ui